Uchswas/todo-task-manager-with-automated-CI-CD/status_report_1.md

 ### What Didn't Work Well

-- Not having sudo permissions on the VM made us rethink how to use Ansible since we can't install any system packages
+- Not having sudo permissions on the VM made us rethink how to use Ansible, since we can't install any system packages
-- Not having deadlines on tasks made it hard to track when a task was expected to be done or what is remaining for the task to be completed
+- Not having deadlines on tasks made it hard to track when a task was expected to be done or what was remaining for the task to be completed
-- Only the repo owner had access to configure GitHub runners and repository settings which created bottlenecks
+- Only the repo owner had access to configure GitHub runners and repository settings, which created bottlenecks

 ### What We'll Do Differently

 - Add explicit deadlines in GitHub Issues
-- Post daily progress updates to keep both aware of status
+- Post daily progress updates to keep both aware of the status
 - Break tasks >2 days into smaller sub-tasks (e.g., "E2E tests" → "Setup Playwright", "Auth tests", "Task tests")
 - Add 25% buffer to estimates and track actual vs estimated time